-- From electronic payments standpoint, China’s HVPS is comparable to U.S. Fedwire system for RTGS payments, while BEPS is comparable to U.S. ACH for low-value/non-urgent net settlement system.
+- From an electronic payments standpoint, China’s HVPS is comparable to U.S. Fedwire system for RTGS payments, while BEPS is comparable to U.S. ACH as a low-value/non-urgent net settlement system.

-- Checks are used in both China and U.S. for B2B payments, and both countries have check image clearing systems, though the adoption of electronic check image clearing in China appears to be less widespread vs. the U.S. based on payment systems volume.
+- Checks are used in both China and U.S. for business to business payments, and both countries have check image clearing systems, though the adoption of electronic check image clearing in China appears to be less widespread compared to the United States based on payment systems volume.